facebookarchive/xctool/README.md

 xctool is an excellent choice for running your tests under a continuous integration server such as [Travis CI](https://travis-ci.org/) or [Jenkins](http://jenkins-ci.org/).
-In order to your run your tests within a continuous integration environment, you must create **Shared Schemes** for your application target and ensure that all dependencies (such as CocoaPods) are added explicitly to the Scheme.
+To run tests within a continuous integration environment, you must create **Shared Schemes** for your application target and ensure that all dependencies (such as CocoaPods) are added explicitly to the Scheme.
 To do so:

 1. Open up the **Manage Schemes** sheet by selecting the **Product** menu > **Schemes** > **Manage Schemes...**